gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/example.rst

 .. code-block:: python

-        window = app.key_window
+        window = app.current_terminal_window

-The fetches the "key window" from the app.
-The key window is the window that receives keyboard input.
-If iTerm2 is not active or has no windows, then no window will be key and :meth:`iterm2.App.async_get_key_window` returns `None`.
+The fetches the "current terminal window" from the app.
+The curren terminal window is the terminal window (and not, for example, the preferences window or some other non-terminal window) that receives keyboard input.

+If there are no terminal windows then :meth:`iterm2.App.async_get_key_window` returns `None`.

 .. code-block:: python